PerforMance308/FillBox/Readme.md

 ```
 go run main.go
 ```
-The detailed step will be prented.
+The detailed step will be pirnted.